selenium-34/Red-Flag-Test-Cases/README.md

-This is a script that identifies red flags in 18,000+ manual test cases exported into a csv file, i.e., which cases have any type of missing data such as missing steps, title, etc. It uses the pandas library for data manipulation and matplotlib for data visualization.
+This is a script that identifies red flags in 18,000+ manual test cases exported into a csv file.
+It flags which cases have any type of missing data such as missing steps, title, etc. It uses the pandas library for data manipulation and matplotlib for data visualization.